 KIT SULLIVAN began as a lube tech over 25 years ago and is one of the most knowledgeable and respected experts in the fast-oil-change arena.
 From location manager to general manager of a 50-plus unit chain, to owner of his own six-unit chain of lube shops, Sullivan has mastered every area of successful lube shop operation.
-Known for his excellent training seminars, as well as assistance in developing new products tailored to the industry, Sullivan is a popular consultant and can be reached at: firstname.lastname@example.org
+Sullivan is a popular consultant known for his excellent training seminars, as well as assistance in developing new products tailored to the industry.

 When it comes to running a successful and profitable quick-lube center, your outlay in labor dollars can quickly turn you from “in the black” to “in the red” if you fail to maintain control of your labor issues.
 Columnist Kit Sullivan explains.

 What is the single biggest complaint from consumers today when it comes to being dissatisfied with a product or service they purchased?
 I’ll bet the answer is not too surprising to you: It’s customer service.

 Squinting into the setting sun across the dusty desert plains, you notice a small figure coming toward you, growing larger in your vision as each moment passes.
 The soft orange glow of a glorious sunset bathes everything you see.
 Across the vast vacant expanse of sand, sagebrush and tumbleweeds, the ever-encroaching figure looms larger and larger in your eyes.
 You continue to gaze out, stealthily hiding from your place of obscurity, and details become evident: the rider’s duster is blowing back like a cape as he heels his steed in a continuous full gallop, both his and his huge,

 In our never-ending pursuit of happy and cooperative customers, who willingly listen to all of our varied service recommendations and such, we typically gain the experience of knowing exactly what most customers are going to say to us when we present them with our findings, right?